-You will have the opportunity for ‘hands on’ engagement with the fashion and textiles industry via industry specialists and your learning will also be derived from your own industry research.
+You will have the opportunity for ‘hands on’ engagement with fashion brand management via industry specialists and your learning will also be derived from your own industry research.
 Current reading and research will enable completion of set tasks within your chosen area.

 Overview of Learning Resources